 You know the old saying: “dogs are man’s best friend.”
 Unfortunately, this is not always the case.
-Even if a dog is well-trained, under certain circumstances it can still bite.
+A well-trained dog can still bite under certain circumstances.
 If you or a loved one have been bitten by a dog, you could recover a generous settlement with the help of a dog bite lawyer from Jacoby and Meyers, capable of defending clients from any location within the state of California.

 Should I Call a Dog Bite Lawyer if the Dog was Small?

-Whether you were bitten by a tiny dog, or something that resembles Cujo, all dog bites are capable of causing permanent nerve damage, scarring, and even life-long pain.
+Whether it’s a tiny dog or something that resembles Cujo, all dog bites are capable of causing permanent nerve damage, scarring, and even life-long pain.
 That said, regardless of the bite, you should seek immediate medical attention and call one of our experienced dog bite lawyers.

 Regardless of the dog’s size, it is also highly advantageous to call a dog bite lawyer, as the owner’s insurance company and lawyer will try to show that part of the responsibility falls on you, the victim.
 They may say you agitated the dog (teasing it, etc) and if they are successful, you will lose a significant amount of money in your claim.
 For example, if they argue that a certain percentage of the fault rests on your shoulders, then that same percentage rate can be withheld from your potential settlement amount.
 By calling a Jacoby and Meyers dog bite attorney, you can prevent such tactics by letting a skilled expert ensure you get the full compensation you deserve.